Xilinx/brevitas/docsrc/source/user_guide/compile.rst

 Quantizers compile + quant_inference_mode
 -----------------------------------------
 These are small examples of possible speed-ups with compile.
-The runtime includes compilation time, which is especially significative for the WikiText2 inference that has a very short runtime.
+The runtime includes compilation time, which is especially significant for the WikiText2 inference that has a very short runtime.
-Even then, compile provides a considerable speed-up, which becomes more evident with biggger models and longer evaluations (e.g., few-shot
+Even then, compile provides a considerable speed-up, which becomes more evident with bigger models and longer evaluations (e.g., few-shot).